-Apple’s iPhones run the iOS operating system, while iPads run iPadOS—based on iOS.
+Apple’s iPhone runs the iOS operating system, while iPad run iPadOS—based on iOS.
 You can find the installed software version and upgrade to the latest iOS right from your Settings app if Apple still supports your device.

-You can check which version of iOS you have on your iPhone, iPad, or iPod touch via the Settings app.
+You can check which version of iOS or iPadOS you have on your iPhone, iPad, or iPod touch via the Settings app.

-You can upgrade iOS to the latest version available for your device from the Software Update screen.
-Your iPhone, iPad, or iPod touch may occasionally show a notification telling you a new version of iOS is available, too.
+You can upgrade iOS or iPadOS to the latest version available for your device from the Software Update screen.
+Your iPhone, iPad, or iPod touch may occasionally show a notification telling you a new version of iOS or iPadOS is available, too.

-To start an update, head to Settings > General > Software Update.
+To start an update, open the Settings app and then head to General > Software Update.
 Your device will immediately check for an updated operating system.
 If an update is available, you can download and install it whenever you want.
 Just tap the “Download and Install” option at the bottom of the screen to install it.

 If no updates are available for your device, you’ll see a “Your software is up to date” message instead.